Teen vaccine rebel testifies to US Congress

 Ethan Lindenberger spent his first 18 years unvaccinated -- defenseless against tetanus, polio, measles.
 But in December, defying his mother, he went and got inoculated, a rebellion that earned him an invitation to Congress.

 "I grew up understanding my mother believed vaccines are dangerous, as she would speak openly about her views both online and in person," the high schooler said Tuesday in testimony before a Senate hearing on contagious disease outbreaks.

 But Lindenberger, still 18, said he did his own research, became convinced that information in defense of vaccines "outweighed the concerns heavily" of the so-called anti-vax movement, and started receiving the shots he had missed as a child.

 In recent weeks he has become a hero of believers in modern medicine in the United States, where experts and elected officials still struggle to convince some that their refusal to get themselves or their children vaccinated is fueling several recent outbreaks of measles.

 Similar dangerous outbreaks have occurred in Brazil, France and Ukraine.

-But he grew intrigued by so many people who "disagreed with my mom" and sought to dismiss her claims online.
+"It was a slow progression to start to see evidence" of the effectiveness and safety of vaccines, he said, adding that he grew intrigued by so many people who "disagreed with my mom" and sought to dismiss her claims online.

 When he showed his mother the articles explaining, for example, that the measles, mumps and rubella (MMR) vaccine did not cause autism, he said she replied: "That's what they want you to think."